braniik/radoide-1.0/README.md

 Created by me as a half-year school project in the span of +- a month.

 ### Want to know more?
-Visit my personal website on [I'll add the website link once my personal web is running]
+Visit my personal website https://bmatula.vercel.app/

 ### License
 MIT License - feel free to fork, modify, and distribute!